API Documentation

 Versions are managed in the URI path, for example api.scaleway.com/iam/v1alpha1/.

-By default, the documentation for the current major version always displays on the main page for a given API, but alternative documented versions may also be available via the version dropdown at the top of the page.
+By default, the documentation for the current major version always displays on the main page for a given API, but alternative available versions may also be available via the version dropdown at the top of the page.

 Objects